CogencyWeb3/Web3MediaPilot/Deliverables/1b - Initial Research.md

 ### Overview

-This is a research project where a coalition of technologists, academics and news and media industry professionals are developing a pilot to assess how decentralised technology and Decentralised Autonomous Organisations (DAO) could be developed for news and media.
-The final outcome of the Web3 for Media Pilot project is a business plan embedded in a blueprint, intended to lead to a technical build.
+This project is a coalition of technologists, academics and news and media industry professionals who have come together to research how decentralised technology could be developed and used for news and media.
 The project will assess how Polkadot et al could be used to benefit the news and media industry by developing trust and new revenue streams.
+The final outcome of the Web3 for Media Pilot Project is a business plan embedded in a blueprint, intended to lead to a technical build.

 ### Project Details

-The project is a technical and strategic research hybrid that will explore how to create value in a decentralised environment developing a trusted source of content in the metaverse.
+The project is a technical and strategic research hybrid that explores how to create value in a decentralised environment, developing a trusted source of content.
 The highest goal is to create a decentralised proposition that can help sustain a healthy, creative and diverse news and media industry.

 There are three hypothesis/approaches to be tested:

-1. A decentralised structure can become a value creation vehicle intended to extract new value for the news and media industry from Web3 using the wisdom of groups
+1. A decentralised structure can become a value creation vehicle intended to extract new value for the news and media industry from Web3 technology.
-2. There is a need to develop a trusted source of content in the metaverse.
-Our pilot will investigate what a newsstand for metaverses, based on blockchain, could look like
+2. There is a need to develop a trusted source of content in emergent Web3 environments.
+Our pilot will include a debate on what a newsstand for metaverses, based on blockchain, could look like for example.
-3. We must be product maximalists and not dogmatic Web3 purists: We will test how to use permissioned distributed ledger tech to establish governance that sits between centralised and decentralised philosophies
+3. We must be product maximalists and not dogmatic Web3 purists: We will test how to use permissioned distributed ledger tech to establish governance that sits between centralised and decentralised philosophies.
+How do media institutions fit into a decentralised environment, for example.

 ### Ecosystem fit